Integrative-Transcriptomics/OmicsTIDE/README.md

 OmicsTIDE is based on HTML/JavaScript/CSS using the D3.js and jQuery libraries as well as the Bootstrap framework to enable a clear and dynamic front-end design.
 For data loading, modification and major data modeling steps, like partitioning and the subsequent trend comparison, OmicsTIDE uses the Flask web framework as back end.

 A detailed description of the tool can be found in the [tutorial](doc/TUTORIAL.md).

-The tool can directly be used for your analysis making use of the [TueVis webserver](http://tuevis.informatik.uni-tuebingen.de/).

 OmicsTIDE can also be downloaded and run locally by following the instructions below: